C241-PS127/Cloud-Computing/README.md

 The application boasts advanced custom error handling mechanisms designed to gracefully manage occurrences such as 404 Not Found and other potential errors with precision and efficiency

-## CORS

-CORS is enabled for all origins.
-Preflight requests are properly handled.